Skip to main content

 When we confirm what actions the agency has taken in response to this recommendation, we will provide updated information.

-Department of Defense The Secretary of Defense should ensure that the Commander, U.S. Special Operations Command directs the Commander, U.S. Naval Special Warfare Command, in coordination with the Nay, to analyze data on TAP and TAP participation annually, including relevant SOF characteristics such as specific occupational specialties, and develop corrective action plans if appropriate.
+Department of Defense The Secretary of Defense should ensure that the Commander, U.S. Special Operations Command directs the Commander, U.S. Naval Special Warfare Command, in coordination with the Navy, to analyze data on TAP and TAP participation annually, including relevant SOF characteristics such as specific occupational specialties, and develop corrective action plans if appropriate.
 (Recommendation 2)

 Open